 The Workforce Development Board of Contra Costa County is the fiscal lead within the designated East Bay Regional Planning Unit (RPU) which includes the four local Workforce Development Boards in the Region: Alameda County, City of Oakland, and the City of Richmond.
-Regional Plans are used to articulate how RPUs will build intentionality around industry sector engagement, drive workforce development outcomes across multiple jurisdictions, and expand on-ramps to career pathways for individuals who experience barriers to employment.
+Regional Plans are used to articulate how RPUs will build intentionality around industry sector engagement, drive workforce development outcomes across multiple jurisdictions, and expand on-ramps to career pathways for individuals who have been historically underserved and marginalized because of race, color, national origin, sexual orientation or gender identity.
 Local Plans are used to articulate how Local Boards will coordinate with local partners to ensure person-centered service-delivery through the America's Job Center of CaliforniaSM (AJCC) system.
 Both plans will include analysis that takes into account economic impacts due current events such as COVID, natural disasters, and amplified movement for racial justice, among others).
+These modifications to the WDB 2021-2024 Strategic Workforce Development Plan will help to prioritize and align the WDB's investments in different programs, initiatives, and activities supporting the workforce system in Contra Costa County and the region.

-C. FISCAL IMPACT
+FISCAL IMPACT